aimat-lab/gcnn_keras/README.md

 Graph tensors for edge-indices or attributes for multiple graphs is passed to the model in form of ragged tensors of shape `(batch, None, Dim)` where `Dim` denotes a fixed feature or index dimension.
-Such a ragged tensor has `ragged_rank=1` with one ragged dimension indicated by `None` and is build from a value and partition tensor.
+Such a ragged tensor has `ragged_rank=1` with one ragged dimension indicated by `None` and is build from a value plus partition tensor.
 For example, the graph structure is represented by an index-list of shape `(batch, None, 2)` with index of incoming or receiving node `i` and outgoing or sending node `j` as `(i, j)`.
 Note, an additional edge with `(j, i)` is required for undirected graphs.
 A ragged constant can be easily created and passed to a model: